stephanieesha/stephanieesha/README.md

 - 👋😌 Hi there, I’m Stephanie
 - 🪲❌ I'm a QA Automation Engineer
-- 🤖⚙️ I automate user flows to find bugs and defects
+- 🤖⚙️ I automate user flows to find bugs
-- 😴🤓 I also build Apps that make my life easier in my free time
+- 😴🤓 I also build Apps that make my life easier